From grassroot to mainstream: Navigating Geographical Challenges in Grassroots Scaling

 By fostering citizen participation and understanding multi-scalar interdependencies, policymakers can enhance the impact of these initiatives and create more favorable conditions for transformative change.
 Learning from grassroots efforts allows for the development of policies that are responsive to the unique needs and dynamics of different communities, ultimately facilitating more effective and sustainable innovation.

-This webinar is part of a series of short online events held every Thursday in October.
-See the full programme here:https://sharedgreendeal.eu/webinars-ssh.
+This webinar was part of a series of short online events held every Thursday in October 2025. with the full list of recordings available below.

 Speakers